Faculty and Alumni Featured in Jewish Museum Exhibition

 UC Davis College of Letters and Science faculty, former faculty and graduates will be a part of several exhibitions at the Contemporary Jewish Museum in San Francisco during the coming months.

-The first is Jewish Folktales Retold: Artist as Maggid in which contemporary artists and writers have been asked to reimagine ancient tales.
+The previous show, Jewish Folktales Retold: Artist as Maggid, asked contemporary artists and writers to reimagine ancient tales.
 Acting as modern maggids — storytellers, transmitters of knowledge, secrets revealers — they explore the many facets of these stories’ characters, themes and metaphors.

 Young Suh, studio art professor, and Katie Peterson, professor of English, have created work inspired by the story “The Souls of Trees” about a couple trying to have a child.
 Unsuccessful and frustrated in their attempts, the couple is advised by a rabbi to plant trees because the house they live in was built of trees cut too early.

 The story especially resonated with Suh and Peterson, who are married and expecting their first child Oct.
 1.

 “Because we are in the process of making a family, it was a really exciting process,” Suh said.
 “The idea came out of conversations we had about the stories.”

 “We were drawn to this story because these two people were frustrated in trying to make a family,” said Peterson, a poet.

 For the exhibition, the duo has made a series of photos and a video of families of various forms taken in a forest titled “The Family of Trees.”
 Suh took photos while Peterson engaged in journalistically-oriented interviews with the subjects for the video.
 She also asked participants to draw family trees, which took a wide range of forms.

 “These are non-traditional families, not defined by the idealized image of perfect and intact families,” Suh said.
 “They are families with missing members, of mixed races, with non-gender specific members — all different kinds of families.